vinitX/mpnum/docs/intro.rst

    :align: center

-It also tells us how to convert a PMPS representation into an MPO representation and how the bond dimension changes: The MPO bond dimension is the square of the PMPS bond dimension.
+It also tells us how to convert a PMPS representation into an MPO representation and how the representation rank changes: The MPO representation rank is the square of the PMPS representation rank.

 .. _intro-mpa: